apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

      };
    }

-   //the plugin is activated only when the foo.Bar#hello method exists.
+   // The plugin is activated only when the foo.Bar#hello method exists.
    @Override
    protected List<WitnessMethod> witnessMethods() {
      List<WitnessMethod> witnessMethodList = new ArrayList<>();